uktrade/trade-remedies-docker/README.md

 services for `postgres`, `redis`, `elasticsearch` and `celery`.
 To support BDD testing the services `apitest`, `selenium-hub` and `chrome` are also spun up.

-**This approach MUST be used for all local development.** If you have issues getting set up, please speak to a colleague on the Live Services Team.

 ## Makefile
 This project's `Makefile` provides an interface to manage this environment.
 To see a list of available commands run: